msanterre/practical-machine-learning/README.md

 ### Results

 When running this model on the testing set data, **98.87% accuracy** was reported.
+This means, there's a out of sample error rate of **1.13%**.

 The full output of the confusion matrix: